Braxston Cave: College career

-NFL career
+Professional career

-Cave went undrafted in the 2013 NFL Draft.
+Cave went undrafted in the 2013 NFL draft.
 He was signed by the Cleveland Browns for the preseason but did not make the team.
 In 2014, he was a preseason signing of the New England Patriots, but again was cut.

 In September 2015, Cave was cut by the Detroit Lions during the final round of roster cuts, but was later signed to the team's practice squad.
-He was signed to the active roster off the practice squad on December 30, 2015 before the Lions' final game of the 2015 season.
+He was signed to the active roster off the practice squad on December 30, 2015, before the Lions' final game of the 2015 season.